dc796/A02/README.md

 4. Choose public
 5. Click on Create **repository**.
 You will get the link, e.g., https://github.com/yourUCID/A02.
 (Or your username) Save it, then send the link to others.

-## B. Install Webstorm, Git, and link accounts to WebStorm.
+## B. Install WebStorm, Git, and link accounts to WebStorm.
 1. Download and install WebStorm from JetBrains. https://www.jetbrains.com/webstorm/download/download-thanks.html
 2. Download and install **GIT** from https://git-scm.com/downloads.
 After installing it, open up the terminal to check the version.